only search Harmonie II |

 Ulstein UK Ltd grows

 By 1976 it became self evident that this new company was to be a success particularly for service engineering activity.
 We could not continue carrying the growing spares stock we needed in a service engineers van or in Dave Borthwicks garage!
-The question was should we seek to aquire a building with office and spares storage space or look to expand into manufacturing.
+The question was should we seek to acquire a building with office and spares storage space or look to expand into manufacturing.

 With the increase in turnover we also needed to invest in more people to handle the accounts and administration side of the business.
 Mini computers were beginning to become affordable to companies our size but we had no room for one in our present city office which were a requirement if we were to minimise staff overheads.
 We decided to investigate building a small manufacturing plant.
 Our financial director Andor Moldskred came over from Norway and we set to work costing such a project and its viability.

 We found a sizeable plot of land at Hillend Industrial Estate near Dunfermline in the Kingdom of Fife on the Northern side of the Firth of Forth from Edinburgh and employed an architect to draw up plans for an office and factory that would take up about 20% of the land available allowing for future expansion.
-The achitect calculated mateials and construction costs while we estimated the cost of future employees, machine tools, overhead cranes etc. At that time we could obtain considerable financial help from the UK government it being in a designated development area where we qualified for a substantial development grant.
+The architect calculated materials and construction costs while we estimated the cost of future employees, machine tools, overhead cranes etc. At that time we could obtain considerable financial help from the UK government it being in a designated development area where we qualified for a substantial development grant.
 We concluded the project should go ahead and obtained board approval.

 Ulstein Propeller A/S in Norway had much higher manufacturing costs than the UK and were lacking manufacturing capacity.
 They had designed a new propulsion system consisting of a reduction gearbox capable of transmitting up to 5000kw and being used in the most powerful offshore supply vessels then in the North Sea.
 It was decided they would be built in the new UK factory.